 You'll want to double check restrictions on the document in the public space to ensure it's available to your audience.

-Note: If this document already exists in the public space or you are publishing a new version, you should first remove the existing document in the public space before copying the new one over.
+Note: If this document already exists in the public space or you are publishing a new version, you can replace the existing document in the public space with the copy and replace feature.

 Now the documentation is available to the public.
 When your readers open the documentation in the Viewer, they will be able to read through the entire documentation in one view with an interactive outline on the left rather than clicking through multiple Confluence pages to find answers to their questions: